macroversus/unirna_app/readme.md

 # Uni-RNA App

+## Introduction
+Uni-RNA is a context-aware pre-trained model developed using 1 billion high-quality RNA sequences spanning diverse types, lengths and species.
+Uni-RNA achieved superior performances in a spectrum of supervised tasks, including structural prediction, m6A methylation and lncRNA localization, as well as unsupervised evolutionary analyses.
+For therapeutics, Uni-RNA enables closed-loop optimization of 5′UTRs and suppressor tRNAs, improving translation efficiency and stop codon readthrough.
+Integrated with a pre-trained chemical model, the multimodal framework achieves >35% hit rates in RNA targeting small molecule screening, in contrast to <1% in conventional high throughput screens.
+Overall, Uni-RNA represents a new research paradigm to dissect and engineer RNA molecules, unlocking the potential of deep learning to expedite RNA research and therapeutics.

 ## Weights

 You can download the pre-trained weights and downstream weights using either of the following methods: